(II) The graph of Fig. 8–43 shows the potential energy curve of a... | Channels for Pearson+

 Energy Conservation with Non-Conservative Forces

-The force acting on a particle can be derived from the potential energy curve using the relationship F = -dU/dx, where F is the force and U is the potential energy.
-The points where the force is at a minimum correspond to the points where the slope of the potential energy curve is zero, indicating stable equilibrium positions.
-Understanding this relationship is vital for determining the behavior of the particle in the given potential energy landscape.
+The relationship between force and potential energy is given by the equation F(x) = -dU/dx, where F is the force and U is the potential energy.
+This means that the force acting on a particle is related to the slope of the potential energy curve at a given position.
+To find the maximum magnitude of the force, one must identify where the derivative of the potential energy with respect to position is at its steepest, indicating a maximum force.

 Recommended video: